sarahleejane/sarahleejane.github.io/_posts/2014-09-15-frequency-of-a-variable-per-column-with-R.markdown

 ![Lunch box data frame](/assets/lunch.box.df.png)

 ### Solution
 Using the ldply function we are able to count how many times a certain value appears per column.
-This can be an integer or a factor etc.
+This can be an factor, integer or a string.

 {% highlight r %}
 #count number of chosen's in each column